theofidry/console/README.md

     - The API of SymfonyStyle but still access to the Input and Output objects
     - A typed API for arguments and options (the input is validated when coercing it to a stricter type)
-- Implement explicit interfaces instead of extending classes god classes
+- Implement explicit interfaces instead of extending god classes

 ## Table of Contents